tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 ---

 I'm not completely confident in this proof, particularly the hand-waviness around *iterLogSum(x)* vs *log(iterLogProduct(x))* vs *len(enc(x))*.
 Also, I'm sure there's a much clearer way to express the idea of the asymptotically-increasing probability that the conditions hold, but I'm not familiar enough with the literature to know the standard way to phrase that.
 That said, it does __feel__ true -- in sequence A195691 [^5], you can see that while the number of lambda terms of a given length does increase, it still holds that *log(A195691(n)) < n - iterLogSum(n)*.
 For example, *log(A195691(44)) = log(104234931) <= 27*, while *44 - iterLogSum(44) = 44 - 13 = 31*.

+It would also be worth investigating the occasional breaking cases.
+While it could theoretically occur infinitely many times (just infinitely less often), I suspect that for any sensible language it never actually happens.
+Whether this is true, and what exactly "sensibe" means, aren't obvious.

 ---